dfeyerabend/ecommerce_pyspark_project/README.md

 2. Create and activate a Python virtual environment.
 3. Install Python dependencies: `pip install -r requirements.txt`.
 4. Generate the dataset: `python .\data\generate_bigdata.py`
-5. Install Quarto and render the report: `quarto render .\scripts\E-commerce_business_report.ipynb --to html --output-dir docs`.
+5. Install Quarto and render the report: `quarto render .\scripts\E-commerce_pyspark_report.ipynb --to html --output-dir docs`.

 Feel free to adapt the data generation, analysis logic, or theming for your own experiments or reports.